-Do you have kids heading to school next week?
+Do you have kids heading to school in a few weeks?
 Back to school can be a bitter-sweet time for parents.
 On one hand, you’re relieved that the school term routine has returned but on the other hand you’re emotional about how quickly the years are flying by.

 Whether you’re snapping photos of your baby’s first ever day of school or yelling goodbye to teenagers tumbling out of the car, chances are they’ve got new shoes on their feet.
 School shoes are the work horses of your child’s uniform.
 They need to be sturdy, stable, comfortable and most importantly, made to last, at least until their feet grow (again!).

 We get so many questions about ensuring comfort and support for kids so we’ve put together 6 handy tips to get the most of your back to school shoe shopping!

 1. Make sure the shoe has a strong heel counter.

 The heel counter is the back section of shoe from the heel to the ankle.
 It helps to support and hold your child’s heel bone in place which provides a great foundation.
 To test the quality of the heel counter, hold the shoe by the base with the heel facing you and press your thumb in the centre of heel counter.
 It should be nice and strong.
 If it can bend or is floppy, choose another shoe with a sturdier heel counter.

 A good fastening is what holds your child’s foot in the shoe, preventing it from slipping.
 Laces are best and velcro is a great option for little ones who are still learning to tie their own shoes.
 Avoid shoes with elastic fastenings as they tend to deteriorate quickly, leaving the shoe floppy and lacking support.